 Sales objections are a natural and expected part of the sales process and methodologies.
-They occur when a prospective customer raises a concern or question about a product or service you are proposing to them.
+They occur when a prospective customer raises a concern or question about your proposed product or service.

 Having the right responses and answers to sales objections is critical for salespeople to move deals forward and close sales.